Kanom Jeen Saphan Hin in Phuket Town

-Chom Chan is an excellent Thai restaurant serving a great selection of Phuket dishes and local specialities.
+Chom Chan by One Chun is an excellent Thai restaurant that serves a great selection of Phuket dishes and local specialities.
+It’s a cos,y small house with a garden almost hidden on the outskirts of Phuket Town and can easily be missed when driving by.

 Mae Tan’s House is an excellent local Thai restaurant in Phuket Town.
 It is slightly away from the old streets of historical Phuket, where the tourist crowd always go for their selfies and therefore addresses more to a local clientele, and that is a good sign!